-The single stream system at Washington University in St. Louis makes recycling simple and easy, providing the campus community with two primary options: recycle or landfill.
-The majority of everyday materials can be recycled in designated bins throughout WashU campuses.
-Most major dining locations also include post-consumer compost collection for organic waste and compostable serviceware.
+Single-stream recycling (in contract to sorting recyclable materials into multiple bins) provides an easy and convenient method for capturing valuable materials and returning them to the economy.
+Washington University in St. Louis, as well as most surrounding communities, give waste producers two primary options for sorting their waste: recycle or landfill.
+Many everyday materials can be recycled in designated bins throughout WashU campuses.
+In addition, most major dining locations also include post-consumer compost collection for organic waste and compostable serviceware.

 Single-stream recycling makes the process easy, but it is important to follow basic guidelines.
 In the WashU single stream program, you can recycle anything that falls into these categories:

 - Paper: most office papers, including white, colored and coated paper; magazines and catalogs; envelopes (even with plastic windows); phone books, etc. Paper bags and the sleeves from coffee cups.
 EXCEPTIONS include: food-soiled to-go boxes, paper coffee cups and paper to-go cups/bowls.

 - Cardboard: all corrugated and non-corrugated cardboard boxes.
 Break down boxes; if it won’t fit in a bin, our custodial staff knows to take it to recycling containers located on university docks.